Senior Consultant - Media and Communications

-Winston Harris joined the SAS Group in 2017, bringing with him high-level skills in public policy and administration, strategic development and management, and people and stakeholder management with a true understanding of the value of personal relationships.
+Winston Harris joined the SAS Group in 2017, bringing high-level skills in public policy and administration, strategic development and management, and people and stakeholder management with a strong understanding of the value of personal relationships.
 It’s a broad mix of experience gained across more than 25 years working in politics, small business and for non-government organisations.

 Hon.
 Bernie Ripoll

-Bernie has represented the Commonwealth Government in an international capacity including as the alternate delegate to the Asian Development Bank and as leader on a number of official parliamentary and government delegations.
+Bernie also served as Shadow Minister for Financial Services and Superannuation, Small Business and Sport.
+He represented the Commonwealth as the alternate delegate to the Asian Development Bank and has led a number of official parliamentary and government delegations.

-Mitchell Collier joined The SAS Group in 2016 as a media and communication consultant.
-He has a double degree in Journalism and Political Science from The University of Queensland, and during his time at University, Mitchell served as Editor-in-Chief of its student magazine.
-He also co-hosted two radio shows on JacRadio, and was a regular presenter on the UQ Journalism School’s news and a current affairs show, JacTV.
+Mitchell served as Editor-in-Chief of The University of Queensland student magazine, Semper Floreat, hosted two radio shows on JacRadio and was a regular presenter on the UQ Journalism School’s news and a current affairs show, JacTV.

-Nino Lalic is a policy and communications specialist with nearly a decade of experience working for local, state and federal governments.
-Nino has worked as both a policy and media advisor for two Premiers, state and federal Ministers, Members and Senators.
+Nino is a policy and communications specialist with nearly a decade of experience working for local, State and Federal Governments.
+Nino has worked as a policy and media advisor for two Premiers, State and Federal Ministers, Members and Senators.

-Working initially in the Queensland Government for four years, Nino served in a policy role, briefing ministers on public policy, contentious media issues, as well as whole-of-government communications and messaging in the Premier’s office.
+Working initially in the Queensland Government for four years, Nino served in a policy role, briefing Ministers on public policy, contentious media issues, communications and messaging in the Premier’s office.

-After spending more than three years working for a senior Minister and Senator in Canberra, Nino returned to the Office of the Premier of Queensland where he worked in the Premier’s media team until joining the SAS Group in March 2017.
+After more than three years working for a senior Minister and Senator in Canberra, Nino returned to work in the Queensland Premier’s media team until he joined the SAS Group in March 2017.

-Having been involved in two-dozen campaigns in Queensland and across Australia for the Australian Labor Party, Nino has a key interest in campaigning.
-He’s particularly interested in grassroots campaign techniques from the US and UK, and how they can be customised to the Australian context.
+Nino has been involved in two dozen campaigns in Queensland and across Australia for the Australian Labor Party and has a particular interest in grassroots campaign techniques developed in the United States and the UK, and how these can be customised to the Australian context.

 The SAS Group is your trusted partner for government, media and corporate engagement.